full-path/ridesheet/README.md

 - Create a test trip and run through review and archive to make sure everything is working
 - Set up reporting (*TO-DO: Create Documentation*)

+## Common Issues & Debugging

+- In the `Document Properties` sheet, set `logLevel` to `verbose`
+  *This ensures that the most detailed possible errors show up in the `Debug Log` sheet*

+- Ensure all checkbox columns are set so that an empty checkbox is null, rather than `False` *Under Data > Data Validation in the main menu, you can see all rules for the current sheet.
+For any checkbox ranges, the option `use custom cell values` should be selected, and unchecked should be empty*

+  - Look for any red error markers on cells; these may indicate a missing or incorrect validation rule